PostgREST/postgrest/docs/ecosystem.rst

 * `"CodeLess" backend using postgres, postgrest and oauth2 authentication with keycloak <https://www.mathieupassenaud.fr/codeless_backend/>`_ -
   A step-by-step tutorial for using PostgREST with KeyCloak(hosted on a managed service).

+* `How PostgreSQL triggers work when called with a PostgREST PATCH HTTP request <https://blog.fgribreau.com/2020/11/how-postgresql-triggers-works-when.html>`_ - A tutorial to see how the old and new values are set or not when doing a PATCH request to PostgREST.

 .. _templates:

 Templates